chicken in truck

 April 2024

-Despite some improvements, such as limitation to journey times, increased space allowances, slightly higher requirements for the minimum age of unweaned animals, the attempt to favour measures aiming at replacing live transport with transport of carcasses and meat, and specific requisites for the transport of dogs and cats, the European Commission’s proposal of 7 December 2023 is inadequate and does not address the core problems from which animals suffer during transport.
+While the proposal of 7 December 2023 includes some improvements, such as limits on journey times, increased space allowances, slightly higher minimum age requirements for unweaned animals, the attempt to favour measures aiming at replacing live transport with transport of carcasses and meat, and specific requisites for the transport of dogs and cats, it does not adequately address the core problems from which animals suffer during transport.

 December 2023

-After much anticipation, the long-awaited proposal for changes to the laws governing the transportation of animals across and out of Europe has finally surfaced from the European Commission.
-Years of unwavering campaigning and lobbying have compelled the EU Commission to acknowledge the severe animal welfare issues prevalent during live animal transport within and outside Europe.
-These include areas such as excessively long transport hours being a norm, the transportation of the most vulnerable, including pregnant females and unweaned calves as young as 2 weeks old and animals endure harsh temperatures on these journeys from extreme cold to scorching heat.
-While it's pleasing that crucial issues are gaining recognition, this proposal lacks the bold ambition needed to address the significant pitfalls in animal welfare!
-Notably, the proposal completely omits a ban on live exports from the EU – a practice subjecting animals to excruciatingly torturous journeys, often ending in a cruel and painful slaughter upon arrival.
-This proposal, the lone revision affecting farmed animals out of four promised, is now up for amendments by the other EU Institutions.
+After prolonged delays, the European Commission published its legislative proposal to revise the rules on the transport of animals within and outside the EU.
+Years of unwavering campaigning and lobbying have compelled the EU Commission to acknowledge longstanding animal welfare concerns, including excessively long transport journeys, the transport of vulnerable animals such as pregnant females and unweaned calves as young as 2 weeks old, and extreme temperatures.
+While we appreciate the recognition of these issues, the proposal lacks the bold ambition needed to address major welfare gaps.
+In particular, the proposal completely omits a ban on live exports from the EU – a practice subjecting animals to excruciatingly torturous journeys, often ending in a cruel and painful slaughter upon arrival.
+This proposal, the lone revision affecting farmed animals among the four promised, is now up for amendments by the European Parliament and the Council.

 January 2023

-Debate at AGRIFISH Council meeting on live transport.
+Debate at AGRIFISH Council meeting on live animal transport.
 Member States divided over real reform.

-Following the publication of a paper presented by Portugal calling for a continuation of live animal exports, a discussion at the AGRIFISH Council meeting on the 30th of January saw the positioning of EU Member States on a potential ban on long-distance transport and export of live animals to third countries.
-The Commissioner for Health and Food Safety, Stella Kyriakides closed the exchange with a powerful, forthright and optimistic reaction, stating that animal transport is a key part of the revision process and high priority for the Commission.
+At the AGRIFISH Council meeting on 30 January, Member States debated the future of live animal transport following an information paper from Portugal calling for the continuation of live animal exports.
+Member States expressed their position on a potential ban on long-distance transport and export of live animals to third countries.
+Commissioner for Health and Food Safety, Stella Kyriakides closed the exchange with a powerful, forthright and optimistic reaction, stating that animal transport is a high priority and a central element of the Commission’s revision process.

 january 2022